amerbarnawi/Budget-Calculator/README.md

 # Budget-Calculator application

 Note:
-I created this project depending on this tutorial : https://www.youtube.com/watch?v=f6HYLHrYpGs.
+I created this project depending on this tutorial (I used the same style ) : https://www.youtube.com/watch?v=f6HYLHrYpGs.
-It was my first week in React, I used the same style in the vedio.

 You can try this application from here: [Budget-Calculator](http://budget-calculator-react-project.netlify.app).